eadxm/Kestrel-Arch/README.md

 ## 🚀 Deployment Methods & Installation Guide

-The Eadxm Arch Architect can be deployed in two ways: you can either inject the installer directly into a standard Arch Linux ISO, or use our pre-compiled Custom ISO for an offline-ready experience.
+Kestrel Arch can be deployed in two ways: you can either inject the installer directly into a standard Arch Linux ISO, or use our pre-compiled Custom ISO for an offline-ready experience.

 ### 🌐 Method 1: The Payload Injection (Using Official Arch ISO)